 Associate Professor & Director of Dietetics & Nutrition

 UTSA students interested in Nutrition and Dietetics Careers are encouraged to join the Pre Dietetic Society, a UTSA registered student organization, for mentorship, shadowing and career guidance.
 Information about the society can be found at: https://utsa.collegiatelink.net/organization/predieteticsociety.

 The mission of the Coordinated Program in Dietetics is to prepare entry-level dietitians with leadership skills who positively impact the nutritional status and health of individuals and the community, particularly those living in South Texas, through a solid academic education, service, and scholarship.

-The Coordinated Program in Dietetics has been granted candidate status* by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.
+The Coordinated Program in Dietetics is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.